-7 hacks to optimize your Google AdWords account
+7 hacks for Google AdWords optimization

 Created in 2000, Google AdWords is a powerful, online advertising service utilized by businesses all over the world.
 With such a crowded space, AdWords is a not only a fiercely competitive landscape but also one which can seem daunting to many users.
-To help your ads perform better and to increase your ROI, we’ve compiled some of the most helpful Google AdWords tips for you.
+To help your ads perform better and to increase your ROI, we’ve compiled some of the most helpful Google AdWords optimization tips for you.

 1. Have a clear goal